 Released: 1990, 2006, 2011, 2012, 2013, 2014

 Recommended Version: Every release after the original Famicom version is a variation on the remake, which attempted to balance the classes more and add some more depth to the story by giving the main characters distinct names and backstories.
 However, many of the battles are much smaller in scale (Typically only 3-4 enemies max instead of the original game's 8) and secret hunting is now done via a rather clunky "zoom in the camera to see the sparkles" mechanic, which doesn't feel as satisfying.
+In addition, class level stat bonuses are made significantly higher, necessitating more grinding, and whenever one changes class their stats are lowered and they must fight several battles to get up to that classes' full strength, which is rather frustrating in places, especially late in the game.

 Tags: JRPG, Fantasy, Customizable Characters, Turn-Based, Random Encounters, Grindfest, No Saving in Dungeons, Mid-Length Campaign, Great Music